 - The /oauth/access_token endpoint, used for social authentication from native mobile applications, is disabled.
 An OIDC-conformant alternative will be added in future releases.

 scopeparameter of authentication requests will comply to the OIDC specification:

-- OIDC-conformant clients cannot be the source or target client of a delegation request.
+- OIDC-conformant applications cannot be the source or target application of a delegation request.

 I don't want to make all these changes at once!

-The "OIDC Conformant" flag will force all of these changes at the same time for a given client, but it's not the only option to gradually transition to the OIDC-conformant authentication pipeline.
+The "OIDC Conformant" flag will force all of these changes at the same time for a given application, but it's not the only option to gradually transition to the OIDC-conformant authentication pipeline.